ovmarkushyn/RepData_PeerAssessment1/PA1_template.md

 nafilldaystepsmean <- round( mean( nafilldaysteps$totalsteps ), 2 )
 nafilldaystepsmedian <- round( median( nafilldaysteps$totalsteps ), 2 )
 ```
-In case NA are replaced with values mean is 10765.64 and median is 10762.00 but in first case mean was 10766.19 and median was 10765.00
+In case NA are replaced with values mean is 10765.64 and median is 10762.00 but in the first case mean was 10766.19 and median was 10765.00

 These values differ a little bit from previous case where NA were removed.
 Here is comparison histogram of the both.
 The comparison shows that distribution between 10000 and 15000 in second case is bigger.